yllvar/my-react-dashboard/README.md

 # react-assessment

+## Node version 20.x

 ## Instructions

-## Node version 20.x

-Please clone this repo and do the following assessment
+Please clone this repo and do the following assessment:

-Using Redux , create a resize, drag and drop for
+Create a resize and reposition using appropriate libs to the below charts and tables with the following mock data from Redux.
 - tables
+- line charts
+- pie charts
-- charts
+- bar charts